bcgov/moh-plr-fhir/input/pages/StructureDefinition-bc-location-intro.md

 2. a name, with optional
 	1. Period Extension
 	2. End Reason Extension
-3. a coded type
-4. an address
+3. an address

 **Each Location must support:**

-1.  whether the Organization is active or not
-2.  the type of Organization
-3.  alternate names
 4.  description
-5. ContactPoint
+5.  telecom
-6. Note Extension
+6.  the Note Extension
-7. Mailing Address Extension
+7.  the Mailing Address Extension
-8. Community Health Service Area Extension
+8.  the Community Health Service Area Extension
-9. Details Extension, including:
+9.  the Details Extension, including:
 	1. Owner Name
 	2. Contact Name
 	3. Operator Name